dedploit/lazydist/README.md

 # lazydist

-Automation Script to tools from kali-linux to fresh debian based system.
+Automation Script to install tools from kali-linux to fresh debian based system and ubuntu.

 Here the script makes it easy to install tools without messing your distribution completely by upgrading from kali repo , mean while you can install the tools individualy even without typing the complete code everytime.